jniemann66/code-task/flight-server/README.md

 ##installation

 ###Prerequisite:

-Node.js v4 or higher needs to be installed on the target platform Please visit [https://nodejs.org/](https://nodejs.org) for details on how to install Node on each platform
+* Node.js v4 or higher needs to be installed on the target platform
+* npm needs to be installed on the target platform Please visit [https://nodejs.org/](https://nodejs.org) for details on how to install Node on particular platforms

+* mocha (used for testing) needs to be installed globally these usually need to be run with root permissions.
+For example, on ubuntu:

+    sudo apt-get install nodejs
+    sudo apt-get install npm
+    sudo npm install mocha -g

+    #node is called 'nodejs' on ubuntu - create a symlink
+    sudo ln -s /usr/bin/nodejs /usr/bin/node

 Once Node has been installed,

+flight-server/start.sh needs to have execute permissions:

+    chmod +x flight-server/start.sh

+then just run start.sh, eg:

-**cd flight-server && ./start.sh**
+    cd flight-server && ./start.sh

 ##npm commands